BND Hamburger Icon

 Open row

-While email as a channel works well for many businesses, many email campaigns flop for various reasons, including boring content and bad strategy.
-To help you avoid making these mistakes, we spoke with marketing experts to uncover 11 of the most common email marketing mistakes small businesses make.
+Email marketing remains popular, especially for small business owners.
+It can be an affordable way to engage an audience, develop a readership and lead to sales.
+While email works well for many businesses, many email campaigns flop for various reasons, including boring content and a bad strategy.
+To help you avoid these mistakes, we spoke with marketing experts to uncover 11 of the most common email marketing mistakes small businesses make.

 1. Selling too hard

-When you’re emailing your customers, it’s important to first understand why you’re emailing them.
+It’s important to understand why you’re emailing your customers.
 You want to get something out of the relationship, whether it’s increased sales or website traffic, but you still need to foster a relationship with your customers.
 If every email tries to sell your products, your customers are going to become disengaged.
 Try to find a balance between helpful content and product offers.

 “For example, if you run a hardware shop, perhaps you could send out a weekly newsletter with tips on better completing projects around the house or worksite,” said Nicolas Straut, senior SEO associate at Fundera.
 “Interspersed with this regular content, you could showcase relevant new items or sales.”

 Sharing tips and ideas allows you to engage customers through content marketing.
-By doing this, you can bolster your position as an industry expert while also gaining the trust of and building a relationship with customers.
+By doing this, you can bolster your position as an industry expert while building a relationship with customers and building their trust.
 This will lead to higher open rates and improved conversion rates.

 2. Failing to optimize for mobile